Would you like to be a classroom volunteer and get paid?

-Foster Grandparents provide the love, support and extra attention some children need to succeed.
+The Grandparents provide the love, support and extra attention that some children need to succeed.
 They work directly with children: talking, listening, reading stories and helping with academic work.
 The activities they engage in depend on the ages of the children and their needs.
 Some Foster Grandparents feed and rock infants.
-Others work with older children reinforcing lessons taught by teachers and acting as a role model of appropriate behavior.
+Others work with older children, reinforcing lessons taught by teachers and acting as a role model of appropriate behavior.

 Foster Grandparents receive:

 Stipend of $2.65 per hour (for income-eligible volunteers only)

 Paid time off (up to a predefined amount each year)